jpegleg/eaas-deployment-m/README.md

-# eaas-deployment-m 🦀 🧜🏻‍♀️ 🐿️
+# eaas-deployment-m  [ 🕸️ 🧜🏻‍♀️ 🐿️ ] + [ 🐱 🦀 ⛽ 🐘 ⚙️ ]

-All rust, all minimized statically linked binaries, three microservices that cover many needs.
+All rust, all minimized statically linked binaries, three microservices that cover many needs for websites and APIs.

+While the template here doesn't include authentication middlware or ZTA, the systems are designed to work well with more integrations.

 This repository contains Kubernetse manifest for morpho-web, merflow, and squirrel-tactix stack.